(Infantile Hemangioma; Superficial Hemangioma; Deep [or Cavernous] Hemangioma; Strawberry Hemangioma; Strawberry Mark)

 - PHACE syndrome

-Symptoms will depend on the location of the hemangioma:
+Symptoms depend on the location:

 - May continue to grow and spread

-Most hemangiomas have no further symptoms.
-However, some large hemangiomas may lead to:
+Some large hemangiomas may lead to:

 - Ulceration—deep sores in the skin

-Imaging tests can evaluate the hemangioma and surrounding structures.
+Imaging tests can look at the hemangioma and nearby structures.
 These may include:

-If the hemangioma is causing problems, one or more of the following treatments may be advised:
+If the hemangioma is causing problems, the doctor may advise treatment.
+Options may be:

-- Acetaminophen for pain relief
+- Acetaminophen to ease pain

-- Beta-blockers, steroids, or vincristine (rarely) to help shrink the hemangioma
+- Beta-blockers, steroids, or vincristine (rarely)—to help shrink the hemangioma

-- Topical ointments to help with wound healing and pain relief
+- Topical ointments—to help with wound healing and pain relief

 American Academy of Dermatology